-The next lines, instead of once more demanding the wielder of the mirror reveal himself, the speaker asks about it’s general function.
+In the next lines, instead of once more demanding the wielder of the mirror reveals himself, the speaker asks about its general function.
 He wants to know how it is possible that in these moments of reflection “tincts,” or variations, of himself are revealed that he never thinks about.
 These parts of his life are not on display “When the world is awake.”
-How, he asks, is this possible?
+How he asks, is this possible?

 Can test each mortal when unaware;

 May catch his last thoughts, whole life foul or fair,